 What The Four Attachment Styles May Look Like in a Marriage

 Read through the following four attachment styles and how they might present in a relationship.
 Then see if you can sense which one most closely describes you or your spouse.
+You can also download the worksheets in the image below to understand more about how to heal from attachment trauma.

 Securely attached adults generally have greater relationship satisfaction.
 They tend to: